Sold into Syrian servitude, Filipina workers tell of abuse, rape and imprisonment

 Breaking with some Mideast neighbors, Iran now lets mothers give their citizenship to their children

 After being held in the UAE, the women were put on flights to Damascus in groups of two or three.
-When they arrived, the women said they were held in communal accommodations owned by local brokers until they were placed in a household and were forced to line up for prospective customers.
+When they arrived, the women said that they were held in communal accommodations owned by local brokers until they were placed in a household and that they were forced to line up for prospective customers.

-“I felt like a prostitute because we all stand in a line, and the employers choose who they want,” said one woman, a 48-year old grandmother who spoke on the condition of anonymity because she felt ashamed.
+“I felt like a prostitute because we all stand in a line, and the employers choose who they want,” said one woman, a 48-year-old grandmother who spoke on the condition of anonymity because she felt ashamed.

 The selling price was typically between $8,000 and $10,000, according to several of the women, who said their employers told them how much they were purchased for.
 The women who were not quickly sold were subjected to increasing violence by the Syrian brokers.